 Meaning and History

 Foursquare Labs Inc. released Swarm in May 2014.
 Before that, she bought the domain (and Twitter and Facebook accounts) from an Internet user named Sean Taylor.
-He also created the initial concept of the logo in the form of an elegant inscription with curls and suggested using orange as a base color.
+He also developed the initial concept for the logo as an elegant inscription with curls and suggested using orange as the base color.
 Sean himself considers himself deceived because he did not know to whom he was selling the domain: the buyer was a third party.
 Besides, no one signed any contract with him.

 Complaining about the Internet about the injustice, Sean received a flood of criticism.
-After all, he nurtured the concept of Swarm for four years (since 2010) and did not even try to implement it.
+After all, he nurtured the concept of Swarm for four years (since 2010) and never even tried to implement it.
 And the sale of a domain with this name automatically assumed that buyers would use it for their purposes.

 What is Swarm?

-Swarm is a mobile application that helps users fix their location and share their impressions of the places they visited.
+Swarm is a mobile application that helps users fix their location and share their impressions of the places they visit.
 Information is displayed on an interactive map, and unique badges are given for certain achievements (such as check-ins in slot machines, banks, or airports).
-The service also allows you to follow friends’ activities to know where they are now.
+The service also lets you follow friends’ activities to see where they are now.

 The word mark invented by Sean Taylor served as the primary basis for the app logo.
-But the Foursquare staff did a good job of improving the appearance of the inscription to make it more elegant and sophisticated.
+But the Foursquare staff did a good job of improving the inscription’s appearance, making it more elegant and sophisticated.
 The creative team included Zack Davenport, Courtney Christopher, Mike McVicar, and Simon Endres.
 Red Antler handled branding.

-At first, they faced a difficult task – to develop a name for the future project.
+At first, they faced a difficult task: naming the future project.
 And then they remembered the badges that Foursquare users received for certain achievements.
-Among them were rather unusual rewards: Super Swarms (for those who gather in crowds of 250 people), Super Duper Swarm (for groups of 500 people), and Epic Swarm (it was given if 1000 users met at the same time in one place).
-Coming up with a name for a new application, the authors relied on this idea.
+Among them were rather unusual rewards: Super Swarms (for those who gather in crowds of 250 people), Super Duper Swarm (for groups of 500 people), and Epic Swarm (given when 1000 users met at the same time in one place).
+When naming a new application, the authors drew on this idea.

 The result was a wordmark with the handwritten word “Swarm.”
 It is complemented by “FOURSQUARE,” which looks exactly like a fragment of the Foursquare logo, created in 2014.
 The second word is at the top and right-aligned.
 Bold sans-serif letters are used for it.
 The designers deliberately made the two parts of the badge different to balance seemingly incompatible styles: strict and playful.